-From the edge of Lake Geneva, catch a train that heads deep into the Alps of Valaise.
+From the edge of Lake Geneva, catch a train that heads deep into the Alps of Valais.
 You’ll arrive in Zermatt, which is one of the premier outdoor destinations in Switzerland.
 See the glorious Matterhorn and then go skiing, hiking, or mountain biking under its shadow.

-Start in the lovely federal capital of Berne and – after exploring the city a bit – head out to mountains.
-Choose between Lauterbrunnen, Murren, Grindelwald; hell, any village as your base of operations and then just start walking.
+Start in the lovely capital Berne and – after exploring the city a bit – head out to the mountains.
+Choose between Lauterbrunnen, Murren, Grindelwald.
+Hell, any village as your base of operations will do, and then just start walking.

 Hike to the amazing Kleine Scheidegg and stare in awe at the face of Switzerland’s most impressive peaks: Eiger, Monch, and Jungfrau, to name a few.
 You could spend several days just touring these mountains and the high passes.